Travel Tips To Morocco :

 Documentation to travel to Morocco :

-You need a valid passport with minimum validity of 6 months from the entry to Morocco.
+One of the important travel tips to Morocco, you need a valid passport with a minimum validity of 6 months from the entry to Morocco.
 Europeans do not require visas.
 The legally permitted maximum stay is 3 months from the entry to Morocco.

 Health in Morocco :

 No vaccination is needed.
-In pharmacies are the same drugs than in Europe.
+In pharmacies are the same drugs as in Europe.
 By contrast, in areas difficult to access health services and medicine are virtually nonexistent.